Scollay Square Today

 Old Howard

-the most popular destination in Boston - the stage of the Old Howard!
+the site of the most popular destination in Boston - the stage of the Old Howard!

 On the first bench is this plaque, placed there in 1968 by a group of